Activities

 Intensive reading

-Find a piece of written content that you already understand 90–98% of.
+To do this, find a piece of written content that you already understand 90–98% of.
 Ideally it won’t be long, but if it is, focus on a smaller section of it.
 You will then read your content multiple times.
 Each time you will read more carefully and try to gain new insight.
 Start just by skim-reading, then read again more carefully.
 Next, read again focusing on the parts that aren’t clear to you.
 Look up words and forms that are blocking your comprehension (don’t worry about anything else).
 Read it again one last time, and notice how the bits you have learned are now more clear to you.
 Aim to spend 20–40 minutes doing this.

 Drill the writing system

-If you already know the writing system of your target language, you can skip this section.
 If your language uses a different writing system, I recommend you learn it well and early.
 It will pay off in the long run.
 You can use flashcards to learn, but there are also apps and courses out there that can teach you too.
 Choose based on your preference.

 Moving forward